JohnCSimon/JohnCSimon.github.io/_posts/2019-12-30-javascript-gradual-typing.markdown

 You've probably heard of the type annotated javascript superset language [TypeScript][typescript-site] and its supplementary type definition repository [Definitely Typed][dt-site], which contains definitions for many popular NPM packages including AWS-SDK.
 This would be great except switching from Javascript to TypeScript requires adoption from the rest of the team, separate `.ts` files, and modifications to your build process.
 Is there any way to get this without futzing with your existing project?

-If you're using the Visual Studio Code editor it turns out you can enable [type checking on a per-file basis][type-annotation] by adding the line
+If you're using the Visual Studio Code editor it turns out you can enable [type checking on a per-file basis][type-annotation] by adding the comment to the beginning of the file
 ```javascript
 // @ts-check
 ```